 Guest post by my wonderful husband, who prepares our horseradish…..

 My in-laws raise 2-4 pigs every other year the right way.
-The pigs are allowed to graze at will and they’re also fed table scraps including meat, whole milk and fruit.
-They are the happiest piggys you’ll ever see!
+The pigs are allowed to graze at will and they’re also fed table scraps including meat, whole milk, and fruit.
+They are the happiest piggies you’ll ever see!
 Those pigs also produce the most delicious, succulent meat you’ll ever taste.
-However no pork is complete without Horseradish Sauce!
+However, no pork is complete without horseradish sauce!